Looking for a natural way to get rid of ants? If you live in a place where ants are a problem (and who doesn’t?), you know how it starts.

 3. Essential Oils

-There are a few different essential oils which deter ants.
+There are a few different essential oils that deter ants.
 Peppermint oil, tea tree oil, clove oil, lemon oil, and orange essential oil all can work wonders.

 Mix one or more of these into a spray bottle with water, and use it in places where ants are getting into your home or leaving trails.